 Structure of the court system

-There is a Supreme Court of Appeal, a High Court, and subordinate Magistrate Courts.
+There is a Supreme Court of Appeal, a High Court, and subordinate courts consisting of the Magistrates Court (Civil and Criminal matters) and the Industrial Relations Court (employment matters).
 In constitutional matters, the High Court sits as a constitutional court with not less than three judges presiding.
-An appeal from the Constitutional Court goes to the Supreme Court of Appeal with five judges presiding.
-The High Court has a Commercial Division and there is also an Industrial Relations Court where the High Court sits in matters relating to or concerning the interpretation or application of the provisions of law.
+An appeal from the Constitutional Court or the High Court goes to the Supreme Court of Appeal.
+An appeal from the Magistrates Court of the Industrial Relations Court goes to the High Court.
+The High Court has a Commercial Division and a Financial Crimes Division.

 Foreign investments